FYI the entire post is about hair and hair products

 Diva Curl Be Leave In I liked pretty well is the only one I might buy again but it is close to the price of CC that I like better.

 Diva Curl Wavemaker.
 Completely under-impressed, about the same feel as Bouncy curl.
 Looks wet, but not crunchy.
-Probably would not buy again.
+Would not buy again.

 Diva Curl Light defining gel.
 Defined curls? no, not so much but it did make my hair a little bit crunchy, hard and stiff compared to CC.
 Even before I squeezed to “break the ‘crunch’ my hair curls were not staying together.
 There was frizz.
 There were strays.
 Would not buy again.